soeren2311/Small-projects/converter/README.md

-# Small-projects
+# Small-projects (converter)
-Smaller projects in which I deepn my knowledge with python I develop here among other things such projects as a converter of units e.g. from pounds to kilos or also smaller games like rock, scissors, paper etc.
+In this project I create code to convert units.
+This is only for the purpose of testing my knowledge in python